-Under criteria, projects may be eligible for central potable water service from Collier County Utilities, or a private sector/independent district, within the Rural Transition Water and Sewer District, depicted on the Existing and Future Potable Water Service Areas map (Figure PW-2) of this Potable Water Sub-element, subject to availability.
-Qualifying criteria shall be limited to the requirements and incentives established in the Future Land Use and Conservation and Coastal Management Elements of this Plan to obtain preservation standards established for environmentally sensitive lands in the Sending Lands of the Rural Fringe Mixed Use District (RFMUD).
+Under criteria, projects located outside of the existing potable water service area but within the future service area, as depicted on the Collier County Water District Existing and Future Potable Water Service Areas map (Figure PW-1) of this Sub-Element, may be eligible for central potable water service from an existing public or private utility, subject to availability.
+Qualifying criteria shall be limited to the requirements and incentives established in the Future Land Use Element and Conservation and Coastal Management Element of this Plan to obtain preservation standards established for environmentally sensitive lands in the Sending Lands of the Rural Fringe Mixed Use District (RFMUD).
 Criteria for potable water service eligibility may include, but are not limited to, plans for development, which utilize creative planning techniques such as clustering, density blending, rural villages, and transfer of development rights (TDRs) from RFMUD Sending Lands.
 Criteria for eligibility may be amended and additional Sending and Receiving Lands may be designated in the future.
-Central Potable Water distribution lines, within the Rural Transition Water and Sewer District, may extend through Sending Lands; however, no properties designated as Sending Lands are permitted to connect to the distribution lines.
+Central Potable Water distribution lines may extend through Sending Lands; however, no properties designated as Sending Lands are permitted to connect to the distribution lines.